-If you receive a Windows cannot complete the extraction error when trying to extract the contents of a zipped compressed file o your Windows PC, followed by either – The destination file could not be created, The destination path is too long, or The compressed zipped folder is invalid message, then this post shows what you can do to get around it.
+If you receive a Windows cannot complete the extraction error when trying to extract the contents of a zipped compressed file on your Windows 10/8/7 PC, followed by either – The destination file could not be created, The destination path is too long, or The compressed zipped folder is invalid message, then this post shows what you can do to get around it.

 Windows cannot complete the extraction

 If you receive this error while trying to compress a file, or extract the contents of a zipped file, using the built-in Windows File Explorer compression functionality, here are a few things you could try.

 2] Rename the file and then try to extract its contents.

 3] Maybe the file location is protected so move the file and then try again.
 You could move the Zip file into one of your user profile folders, like Documents and then try to extract the files.
 If you are unable to move the file due to a long path name, you may make use of the freeware Long Path Fixer Tool.

 4] Perhaps the download has become corrupted.
 Download a fresh copy in another location and see if that helps you.

 5] Perform a Clean Boot and see if you can complete the extraction.
 If you can, then maybe some 3rd-party process is interfering.
 In this case, you will have to manually troubleshoot and identify the offender.